-The interdisciplinary minor in family studies allows students to combine theoretical and practical perspectives on the family and to become familiar with the several methodologies that academic disciplines use to construct definitive statements about the family.
+The interdisciplinary minor in family studies allows students to combine theoretical and practical perspectives on the family and to become familiar with the various methodologies academic disciplines use to develop insights into the family.
 The minor requires 18 credit hours (17 credits for nursing students taking the NURS 138-139 sequence).
 Enrollment is limited; call the Institute for Family Studies for enrollment information.
 Any substitutions must be approved by the program coordinator.
 For course updates, see the Family Studies Web page.